Brau und Brunnen

+Brau und Brunnen AG ("Brew and Spring") was a German brewing and beverage group formed in 1972.

+History

-Brau und Brunnen AG ("Brew and Spring") was a German brewing and beverage group which was formed as "Dortmunder Union-Schultheiss Brauerei AG" in 1972 through a merger between Schultheiss-Brauerei and Dortmunder Union-Brauerei.
-It was renamed Brau und Brunnen in 1988.
-It owned a number of formerly independent breweries, including Einbecker Brewery.
+In 1972, a merger between Schultheiss-Brauerei and Dortmunder Union-Brauerei formed the beverage company Dortmunder Union-Schultheiss Brauerei AG.
+It was later renamed Brau und Brunnen in 1988.
+The company owned a number of formerly independent breweries, including Einbecker Brewery.

+Growth and decline

 Until the early 1990s, Brau und Brunnen was the largest beverage company in Germany, but its market share steadily declined throughout the 1990s.
 An additional cause for the decline was the company's purchase of Bavaria – St. Pauli Brewery and Jever for an estimated 800 million DM, although these purchases were later estimated to only be worth closer to 250 million DM.
-Other companies engaged in a series of mergers and acquisitions, and by 1999, it had sunk to the fourth-largest beverage company and was continually losing money.
+Following a series of mergers and acquisitions, the company had lowered to the fourth-largest beverage company by 1999.

+Dissolution

 After unsuccessful internal reorganizations, the company was purchased by Dr. August Oetker KG and integrated into its subsidiary Radeberger Gruppe.